 While many aspects of managing Covid-19 are operational, the cumulative effect and the risks associated with the pandemic have an overriding strategic importance.
-In short, Covid-19 has created great uncertainty and it will impact greatly on how we put BHA's strategy and priorities into effect in 2020/21, and almost certainly beyond 2021.
+In short, Covid-19 has created great uncertainty and it will impact greatly on how we put BHA's strategy and priorities into effect in 2021/22, and almost certainly beyond 2022.

-BHA's Priority Actions for 2020/21
+BHA's Priority Actions for 2021/22

-The Executive Summary shows the most important actions that BHA is aiming to achieve in 2020/21.
+The Executive Summary shows the most important actions that BHA is aiming to achieve in 2021/22 and that many has been carried forward from 2020/21 due to the pandemic.
 These are described in more detail throughout this Update and in the Resource Plans at Appendix 6.